 - Battler in the Umineko Motion Graphic 6 has a couple of seconds where he's shown upside down, flashing through a sea of memories.

 - Several examples from the Sword Art Online anime:

-- Asuna in the Closing Credits of the SAO arc first season, diagonally below a right-side up Kirito.
+- Asuna in the Closing Credits of the first season's Aincrad arc, diagonally below a right-side up Kirito.